Bricc911/EndlessGunner/README.md

 Simple java-programmed game using object-oriented programming.

+HOW TO RUN:
+Open up your preffered IDE and run GameLoop.java

 How It Works:
 Your main character is spawned in the middle of the screen and enemies will start spawning at random directions, infinitely.